Nerdola12-Dev/zDark/README.md

-# Welcome to Dark Hub
+# Welcome to zDark Hub
 The Ultimate Single Player Cheat

-Dark Hub is a single-player cheat tool that uses the MCData (Minecraft Datapack) API in combination with the MCExecutor script runner.
+zDark Hub is a single-player cheat tool that uses the MCData (Minecraft Datapack) API in combination with the MCExecutor script runner.

 # How to Use:
 To run it, simply use the following script: